 LOCAL MODEL RUNTIME

-FILE ANALYSIS
+FILE UPLOAD AND ANALYSIS

 LOCAL WEB SEARCH